Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Exercise Questions.md

 ### What is an ORF?
 - Open Reading Frame
+- DNA sequence that precisely codes for a protein
 - DNA sequence consisting of start codon encoding M, intermediate codons, stop codons (not encoding aminoacids)
 - In exercises we assume 1 ORF = 1 protein, but 1 to N is also possible